 Treating other heart defects

-If your baby has other heart defects, like atrial septal defect or ventricular septal defect, they may need procedures to fix these after their blood flow problem is addressed.
+If your baby has other heart defects, like atrial septal defect or ventricular septal defect, they will typically be repaired during the same surgery.